Nevenall/ghosting-the-edge/manuscript.md

 If there is no government or public education, or public science, then how can we know what's going on?
 Media is a corporate business and the Net is full of data, but lacking in real information.

-# Chapter Two – The Usual Suspects
+# Chapter Two—The Usual Suspects

 This chapter is for everyone who's going to make a character.
 I've got some archetypes for you, I've got your cyberpunk skills and edgy stunts too.